tonioloewald/bindinator.js/docs/overview.md

 [b8r components](/?source=docs/components.md) are self-contained reusable, composable views.

-A component should be defined in a single javascript file and exported as an object:
+Typically, a component is defined in a single javascript file and exported as an object:

 ```
 /**